xmos/lib_mic_array/lib_mic_array/doc/rst/index.rst

 application is allowed to access.
 When a frame buffer is of size N is being used then in non-frame overlapping mode the user has up to N-1 frames that are possible to be accessed (one is always in the possession of the decimators).
-In half frame overlapping mode there would be N-2 frames avaliable to the application as two are always in the possession of the decimators.
+In half frame overlapping mode there would be N-2 frames available to the application as two are always in the possession of the decimators.

 When a reconfigure is performed then there will be a short interval (to flush the FIR data buffers) before the audio continue.